Cem Sultan

-Cem Sultan (also spelled Djem or Jem) or Sultan Cem or Şehzade Cem (22 December 1459 – 25 February 1495, /tr/; جم سلطان; Cem Sultan; Zizim), was a claimant to the Ottoman throne in the 15th century.
+Cem Sultan (/tr/; 22 December 1459 – 25 February 1495) was a claimant to the Ottoman throne in the 15th century.

-Cem was the third son of Sultan Mehmed II and younger half-brother of Sultan Bayezid II, and thus a half-uncle of Sultan Selim I of Ottoman Empire.

-After being defeated by Bayezid, Cem went in exile in Egypt and Europe, under the protection of the Mamluks, the Knights Hospitaller of St. John on the island of Rhodes, and ultimately the Pope.
+Cem was the third son of Sultan Mehmed II and a younger half-brother of Sultan Bayezid II, and thus a half-uncle of Sultan Selim I of the Ottoman Empire.
+After being defeated by Bayezid, Cem went into exile in Egypt and Europe, under the protection of the Mamluks, the Knights Hospitaller on the island of Rhodes, and ultimately the Pope.

 Early life

 Cem was born on 22 December 1459 in Edirne.
 His mother was Çiçek Hatun.
-In accordance with the custom for a Şehzade (prince) Cem was appointed to a provincial governorship of Kastamonu in 1469.
-In December 1474, Cem replaced his deceased brother Mustafa as governor of Karaman in Konya.
+In accordance with the custom for a Şehzade (prince), Cem was appointed to a provincial governorship of Kastamonu in 1469.
+In December 1474, Cem succeeded his deceased brother Mustafa as governor of Karaman in Konya.

 Succession dispute

 At the death of Mehmed the Conqueror, on 3 May 1481, Bayezid was the governor of Sivas, Tokat and Amasya, and Cem ruled the provinces of Karaman and Konya.
 With no designated heir after Mehmed, conflict over succession to the throne erupted between Cem and Bayezid.

-Contrary to Islamic law, which prohibits any unnecessary delay in burial, Mehmed II's body was transported to Constantinople, where it lay three days.
+Contrary to Islamic law, which prohibits any unnecessary delay in burial, Mehmed II's body was transported to Constantinople, where it lay for three days.
 His grand vizier Karamanlı Mehmet Pasha - believing himself to be fulfilling the wishes of the recently deceased Sultan - attempted to arrange a situation whereby the younger son Cem, whose governing seat at Konya was closer than his brother Bayezid's seat at Amasya, would arrive in Constantinople prior to his older sibling and be able to claim the throne.

 However, Bayezid had already established a political network of influential pashas (two of whom were his sons-in-law), the janissaries, and those opposed to the policies of Mehmed II and the grand vizier.
 In spite of Karamanlı Mehmet Pasha's attempts at secrecy, the Sultan's death and the grand vizier's plan were discovered by the Janissary corps, who supported Bayezid over Cem and had been kept out of the capital after the Sultan's death.
 As a result, the Janissary corps rebelled, entering the capital, and lynched the grand vizier.